 (levalbuterol tartrate) Inhalation Aerosol

-The active component of XOPENEX HFA is levalbuterol tartrate, the (R)-enantiomer of albuterol.
-Levalbuterol tartrate is a relatively selective beta2-adrenergic receptor agonist (see CLINICAL PHARMACOLOGY).
-Levalbuterol tartrate has the chemical name (R)-a1-[[(1,1- dimethylethyl)amino]methyl]-4-hydroxy-1,3-benzenedimethanol L-tartrate (2:1 salt), and it has the following chemical structure:
+The active component of XOPENEX HFA inhalation aerosol is levalbuterol tartrate, the (R)enantiomer of albuterol.
+Levalbuterol tartrate is a relatively selective beta2-adrenergic receptor agonist [see CLINICAL PHARMACOLOGY].
+Levalbuterol tartrate has the chemical name (R)-α1[[(1,1-dimethylethyl)amino]methyl]-4-hydroxy-1,3-benzenedimethanol L-tartrate (2:1 salt), and it has the following chemical structure:

-The inhaler should be primed by releasing 4 sprays into the air, away from the face, before using it for the first time and when the inhaler has not been used for more than 3 days.
-After priming with 4 actuations, each actuation delivers 59 mcg of levalbuterol tartrate (equivalent to 45 mcg of levalbuterol free base) from the actuator (or mouthpiece).
+After priming with 4 actuations, each actuation of the inhaler delivers 67.8 mcg of levalbuterol tartrate (equivalent to 51.6 mcg of levalbuterol free base) from the valve and 59 mcg of levalbuterol tartrate (equivalent to 45 mcg of levalbuterol free base) from the actuator mouthpiece.
 Each 15 g canister provides 200 actuations (or inhalations) and each 8.4 g canister provides 80 actuations (or inhalations).

-What are the possible side effects of levalbuterol inhalation (Xopenex, Xopenex Concentrate, Xopenex HFA)?
+What are the possible side effects of levalbuterol inhalation (Xopenex, Xopenex Concentrate)?

 What are the precautions when taking levalbuterol tartrate inhalation aerosol (Xopenex HFA)?